wickettlab/courses/basic_methods/phylogenetics_exercises.md

 We are going to start learning how to reconstruct species relationships using a relatively simple example that involves a set of fake plant species in the fake plant family Dendrogrammaceae.
+The objective of this exercise is to reinforce the concept of homology and it's importance in phylogenetics, and to get a first view into how a character matrix is "translated" into a phylogenetic hypothesis.

 Developed by Duncan et al. in 1980, the Dendrogrammaceae is a family of hypothetical plant species.
 They were designed as a test case to compare